SAP-archive/teched2020-DEV260/exercises/ex1/README.md

 # Exercise 1 - Database Tables

 ## Introduction
-You've already defined a group-id and created an ABAP package as described in the [Getting Started](/exercises/ex0/README.md) section.
+You've already defined a group ID and created an ABAP package as described in the [Getting Started](/exercises/ex0/README.md) section.

 In this exercise you will create two database tables to store the **travel** and **booking** data.
 You'll also create a little helper class to populate some sample data into both tables.